SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 ~~Temps while running Cinebench e.g. : 75-80°C.~~

 ~~Cooling solution: I have Thermalgrizzly Conductonaut applied, so fluid metal.
 And I have a custom watercooling loop with 2x 360mm and 1x 480mm radiator.
 Fans are spinning on minimum RPM until the temps reach 60°C. They reach 100% at 80°C.~~

-My Overclock settings now are:
-- Per Core overclocking:
-	53 when 2 cores are utilized
-	52 when 6 cores are utilized
-	51 with more than 6 cores are utilized
-- voltage offset: -50mV
-- Short Term Power Limit: 250W
-- Long Term Power Limit: 250W

 # Credits
 Thanks for your support :) Your help was crucial for my build.